Fulfilling our Mission

 - Advocacy can be supporting and aligning with other organizations that, like PFLAG, work for equality, by becoming a member and/or participating in mutual and joint events.

 - Advocacy can require education to stay on top of multiple issues and disseminate accurate information about complex policies and law.
-We might need to consult with field experts and experienced members.
-(The second half of our monthly meeting generally features a guest speaker who provides first-hand information on key LGBTQ issues.)
+To this end, we consult with field experts and experienced members and typically devote the second half of our monthly meeting to a guest speaker/panel who can speak to issues facing our community.

-If you have not advocated for PFLAG before or want to learn about the process, we encourage you consult Advocacy 101, a page of the PFLAG National website that includes these materials:
+If you have not advocated for PFLAG before or want to learn more, consult PFLAG National’s Advocacy 101, which includes:

 - One Voice Can Change The World: The PFLAG National Policy Guide and Advocacy Toolkit